 Property Law A is a compulsory subject in the Juris Doctor program offered by the Faculty of Law.
 The subject introduces the general principles of the law relating to property (real and personal property).
 It covers a range of topics including the meaning, purposes and categories of property, the concepts of ownership and possession, the fragmentation of proprietary interests, personal property security interests, and the Torrens system of land title.
 Emphasis is placed on the development of legal writing and drafting skills.

 |Faculty||Faculty of Law|

+1. Demonstrate advanced and integrated understanding of the following legal topics: concepts of property (real and personal property); and indefeasibility of Torrens title including compensation.
+2. Demonstrate competency in exercising the following skill at an intermediate level, with creativity, initiative and autonomy: legal writing and drafting.
 3. Adhere to the highest standards of professionalism, including a commitment to: learning and working autonomously, accountably and reflectively; behaving ethically and responsibly; and managing time effectively and meeting deadlines.

 Only available where included in a student's admitted program study plan OR to approved Law Study Abroad OR Law Exchange Students.

 This subject is not available as a general elective.
 To be eligible for enrolment, the subject must be specified in the students’ program structure.

 |Withdraw – Financial?||12/06/2021|